ibm-cloud-docs/vpc/faq-auto-scale.md

 {: #faq-auto-scale-11}
 {: faq}

 You can add health checking by associating a load balancer when you create your instance group.
 For more information about load balancers, see [About IBM Cloud Application Load Balancer for VPC](/docs/vpc?topic=vpc-load-balancers).
-For more information about creating a load balancer, a load balancer pool, and configuring health checks, see [Creating an application load balancer](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#load-balancer), and [Integrating a load balancer with instance groups](/docs/vpc?topic=vpc-lbaas-integration-with-instance-groups).
+For more information about creating a load balancer, a load balancer pool, and configuring health checks, see [Creating an IBM Cloud Application Load Balancer for VPC](/docs/vpc?topic=vpc-load-balancer).
+For additional information, see [Integrating a load balancer with instance groups](/docs/vpc?topic=vpc-lbaas-integration-with-instance-groups) and [Working with health checks](/docs/vpc?topic=vpc-alb-health-checks).